Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,608,622.612484.md

 ### Transcript

-> SpeedTree ZBrush could be I think maybe I would have to ask the artists
+> SpeedTree yes that's it SpeedTree ZBrush could be I think maybe I would have to ask the artists yes don't try it try not to anger Simon